scholarslab/scholarslab.github.io/collections/_people/janet-s-dunkelbarger.md

 - Graduate Fellow, 2020-2021
 - Praxis Fellow, 2019-2020
 ---
 Janet S. Dunkelbarger is a PhD student in the Art and Architectural History department.
+She is also a Graduate Fellow in Digital Humanities for the 2020-2021 academic year working on a project on [virtual garden dining in Pompeii](https://scholarslab.lib.virginia.edu/work/virtual-garden-dining-in-pompeii/).